Hunting Blue Fire Phenomenon in Ijen Crater Banyuwangi Tourist Attraction

 Souvenirs and Culinary at Ijen Crater

 If you visit Ijen Crater from Banyuwangi, then you can taste the pleasure of Rujak Soto.
 You can find it at the stall near the Paltuding post which sells food to the miners.
 You can also stop by and enjoy hot food and drinks there.
-As for souvenirs that you can bring home from there are a variety of souvenirs made of bamboo and shaped like a small basket like a miniature basket of sulfur miners.
+As for souvenirs that you can bring home there are a variety of souvenirs made of bamboo and shaped like small baskets like miniature baskets of sulfur miners.
 This small basket is then filled with small yellow sulfur flakes and sulfur souvenirs made in various unique and interesting shapes.

 How To Get Ijen Crater

 To go to Ijen Crater, you can take only two routes, namely the Banyuwangi route to Licin which is about 15 km with a distance of about 30 minutes using a two or four-wheeled vehicle.
 The second route is through Situbondo which passes Wonosari and Paltuding which can be reached by two-and four-wheeled vehicles.
 Paltuding is the foot of the mountain with an altitude of 1800 meters above sea level, so the air temperature must be very cold.